zkintro/zkintro/content/it/temp.md

 Abbiamo conversazioni private, bagni privati, parti intime (private).
 Segreti aziendali, informazioni personali sensibili, la privacy della nostra casa.
 Chiavi, porte e serrature.

 Privacy is normal, and it is all around us.
 It is closely related to notions of self-sovereignty, self-determination, and independence.
-These notions come so naturally to us that many important documents, such as the *US Bill of Rights* and the *United Nations Charter* recognize them as fundamental rights for individuals and nations, respectively.\[^1] Privacy is a prerequisite for freedom.
+These notions come so naturally to us that many important documents, such as the _US Bill of Rights_ and the _United Nations Charter_ recognize them as fundamental rights for individuals and nations, respectively. [^1] Privacy is a prerequisite for freedom.

 La privacy è normale e ci circonda continuamente. È strettamente legata a concetti come sovranità individuale, autodeterminazione e indipendenza.
-Questi principi sono così radicati nella nostra cultura che documenti fondamentali come la *Carta dei Diritti degli Stati Uniti* e lo *Statuto delle Nazioni Unite* li riconoscono rispettivamente come diritti essenziali per individui e nazioni.\[^1] La privacy è un presupposto fondamentale per la libertà.
+Questi principi sono così radicati nella nostra cultura che documenti fondamentali come la _Carta dei Diritti degli Stati Uniti_ e lo _Statuto delle Nazioni Unite_ li riconoscono rispettivamente come diritti essenziali per individui e nazioni. [^1] La privacy è un presupposto fondamentale per la libertà.

-More formally, the privacy property in ZKPs is often called *zero knowledge* or *data hiding*.\[^2] A ZKP hides data that is irrelevant for some application to function, and this data is then *bound* together with the relevant application data.
+More formally, the privacy property in ZKPs is often called _zero knowledge_ or _data hiding_. [^2] A ZKP hides data that is irrelevant for some application to function, and this data is then _bound_ together with the relevant application data.
 These notions are a bit more formal, and they enable privacy.
 Privacy is a broader and more generally applicable concept, so we'll keep focusing on that for now.

-In termini più formali, la proprietà di privacy nelle ZKPs è spesso definita *zero knowledge* (conoscenza zero) o *data hiding* (occultamento dei dati).\[^2] Una ZKP nasconde dati che risultano irrilevanti per il funzionamento di una certa applicazione, vincolandoli (*bound*) ai dati rilevanti dell’applicazione stessa.
-Queste definizioni sono più tecniche, ma consentono la privacy.
-Siccome il concetto di privacy è più ampio e più facilmente applicabile, continueremo a concentrarci principalmente su questo.
+In termini più formali, la proprietà di privacy nelle ZKPs è spesso definita _zero knowledge_ (conoscenza zero) o _data hiding_ (occultamento dei dati). [^2] Una ZKP nasconde dati che risultano irrilevanti per il funzionamento di una certa applicazione, vincolandoli (_bound_) ai dati rilevanti dell’applicazione stessa.
+Queste nozioni, essendo un po' più formali, permettono di tutelare la privacy.
+Dato che quest'ultima è un concetto più ampio e versatile, per ora continueremo a concentrarci su di essa.

 In the digital world, also known as cyberspace, as opposed to meatspace, privacy is essential too, but often neglected.
-Here's the definition of privacy given in *A Cypherpunk's Manifesto*:
+Here's the definition of privacy given in _A Cypherpunk's Manifesto_:

-Nel mondo digitale, chiamato anche cyberspazio (contrapposto allo spazio fisico, detto *meatspace*), la privacy è altrettanto fondamentale, ma spesso trascurata.
-Ecco la definizione di privacy secondo *Un manifesto Cypherpunk*:
+Nel mondo digitale, chiamato anche cyberspazio (contrapposto allo spazio fisico, detto _meatspace_), la privacy è altrettanto fondamentale, ma spesso trascurata.
+Ecco la definizione di privacy secondo _A Cypherpunk's Manifesto_:

 > Privacy is the power to selectively reveal oneself to the world.
 >
-> * A Cypherpunk's Manifesto\[^3]
+> - A Cypherpunk's Manifesto [^3]

 > La privacy è il potere di rivelarsi al mondo in modo selettivo.
 >
-> * Un manifesto Cypherpunk\[^3]
+> - A Cypherpunk's Manifesto [^3]

 Conversations, passwords, credit card information.
 These are examples of things we want to keep private online.
 The Internet is a fantastic tool that connects us all, but it is also an open and wild sea.
 There are a lot of strangers and predators, and keeping certain information private is vital.
 Without it, things like online shopping or private messaging would be impossible.